Making a NAS with the Odroid HC2

 Last a year I decided to upgrade my DIY USB NAS (you can read my journey so far here and here) and for this reason I bought an Odroid HC2.

-This would be a big upgrade for me, because for the first time I would be able to connect my WD Red 3T via SATA and not via USB.
+This would be a big upgrade for me, as for the first time I would be able to connect my WD Red 3T via SATA and not via USB.

-So I bought one and let’s see how it went…
+So, I bought one and let’s see below how it went…

 How I backup everything using Rsync